Klingri/Vortex.Plus/README.md

 - All of Vortex's strengths (gamees, friends, bio's, the website)
 - Zero of its weaknesses (beautiful UI, lots of animations and themes)
 - Plus everything users have been asking for but never got (we dont have everything just yet)
-- The extension is NOT "obfuscated" and even if it was, it's not malicious and we do want to de-obfuscate whenever we can but we can't guarantee that everything is de-obfuscated.

 ---